 By Emma North

-If you’re a braided hairstyle novice and can’t tell the difference between a fishtail or a Dutch plait, fear not.
-We’ve enlisted the help of Marlee Brunel, the manager of The Braid Bar, to divulge her best tips for creating these inspired looks.
+But if you’re a braided hairstyle novice and can’t tell the difference between a fishtail or a Dutch plait, fear not.
+We’ve enlisted the help of Marlee Brunel, the manager of The Braid Bar, to divulge her best tips for creating some of the very best braided hairstyles.

-According to Marlee, freshly washed hair is best, "Having freshly cleaned hair is better and more ideal as we use products to ensure the style gets the best hold for longer."
+According to Marlee, freshly washed hair is best for braided hairstyles.
+"Having freshly cleaned hair is better and more ideal as we use products to ensure the style gets the best hold for longer."

-After washing and drying with the best hair dryer, if you feel like your hair is too slippery, apply a texturizing spray like Percy and Reed Beyond The Beach Texture Spray.
-Similarly, dry shampoo or hairspray at the roots will also give it some holding power.
+After washing and drying with a hair dryer, if you have fine hair and feel like it's too slippery, you can apply a texturizing spray to improve hold.
+Similarly, dry shampoo or hairspray at the roots will also give fine or flat hair some holding power.

 How to secure braided hairstyles